 2. To flush DNS type the following command and hit Enter.

-3. After flushing DNS resolver cache, type the following command and press enter.
+3. After flushing the DNS resolver cache, type the following command and press enter.
 This command will reset TCP IP.

 netsh int ip reset